apache/incubator-streampark-website/docs/user-guide/3-development.md

 #### Backend startup

-`StreamPark console` is a web application developed based on springboot, `org.apache.streampark.console StreamPark console` is the main class.
+`StreamPark console` is a web application developed based on springboot, `org.apache.streampark.console.StreamParkConsole` is the main class.
 Before startup, you need to set `VM options` and `environment variables`

 ##### VM options